biggorilla-gh/koko/docs/guide.rst

 The query above simply states that we are interested in entities (or ``"Ents"``) that follow right after the words ``My name is`` from the specified text file.
 Every name that matches this pattern receives a score of ``0.1``.
-The threshold allows us to exclue entities with a low score, but in this case we are interested to extract all the names matching our specified pattern.
+The threshold allows us to exclude entities with a low score, but in this case we are interested to extract all the names matching our specified pattern.

 Now we can run koko in a python script as follows: